-12. Watchdog Protection: DO NOT ENTER SPA!
-Water temperature is above acceptable limits.
+14. Watchdog Protection: DO NOT ENTER SPA!
+Spa water temperature above acceptable limits.
 Your spa is deactivated.
-Remove the spa cover to speed cooling.
-If condition persists, contact your authorized dealer or service organization.
+Remove spa cover to speed cooling.
+Contact your dealer or service organization.

-Note: The heater icon $\hat{\mathbf{M}}$ will be blinking and the error icon \mathbf{A} will be displayed under the temperature.
+Note: The heater icon \(\) will be blinking and the error icon \(\) will be displayed under the temperature.